Tackling Climate Change

 The characteristics of climate change make it the ultimate communications and risk management challenge (you can see the Climatographers’ cartoon exploring this point in the “Our Cartoons” page at top right).
 The good news?
 The information needed to influence almost anyone’s thinking about climate change

-The Climatographers have spent more than 30 years working on climate change, and more than 10 years and 20,000 hours building the Climate Web, a knowledge management solution for tackling climate change.
+The Climatographers have spent more than 30 years working on climate change, and more than 10 years and 20,000 hours building the Climate Web, a knowledge management solution for understanding and tackling climate change.
 Built with powerful TheBrain software, and reflecting the knowledge of thousands of experts across numerous disciplines, the Climate Web is the closest thing today to a collective climate change intelligence.
 And it’s Open Access!

 - Why is climate change a “wicked problem” and so hard to solve?

 - How much is average temperature really likely to increase by 2100?

 - What’s the best way to communicate with climate skeptics?